groupoasys/Cost-driven_Screening_Method_Data/README.md

   * [Lines](https://drive.google.com/file/d/1xdmdiqdm5IduEyGiekc2yffQnnMnuJ4Z/view?usp=sharing)
   * [Net Demands](https://drive.google.com/file/d/1GizpZEclZ_xQo0rBum5LSnZlHFtlnT49/view?usp=sharing)

-Additionally, we have included a section in the paper [[1]](https://arxiv.org/abs/2104.05746) evaluating the performance of the proposed approach againts topological changes in the 2000-node system.
+Additionally, we have included a section in the paper [[1]](https://arxiv.org/abs/2104.05746) evaluating the performance of the proposed approach against topological changes in the 2000-node system.
 Thus, in the following link, you can find information about the corridor lines and the ones we used in our experiments.
 More details are given in the paper [[1]](https://arxiv.org/abs/2104.05746).
 [Corridor Lines](https://drive.google.com/file/d/10u3ZnJEqvUjJOdiFlJ0JwOsuHgIka87u/view?usp=sharing)

 ## References 📚
 [1] Á. Porras, S. Pineda, J. M. Morales and A. Jiménez-Cordero "Cost-driven Screening of Line-flow Constraints for the Unit Commitment Problem," arXiv preprint arXiv:2104.05746 (https://arxiv.org/abs/2104.05746), 2021.